-Throughout the year the daily API in Hong Kong is often within the ‘very high’ range of 101-200, and occasionally spiking above a ‘very severe’ 200+.
-According to the Hong Kong Environmental Protection Department, an API above 100 can significantly compromise respiratory, immune and cardiovascular system health, contributing to the development of asthma, allergies, chronic respiratory infections, and atherosclerosis.
-Children are uniquely vulnerable to toxic chemicals in the environment.
-Unfortunately, air pollution is a fact of life in Hong Kong.
-While moving to more pristine climes may not be a practical solution, there are some simple changes within the home that can be made to decrease the toxic burden on the family.
+Let’s face it, air pollution is a fact of life in such a dense city as Hong Kong.
+And while moving to more pristine climes may not be a practical solution, there are some simple changes within the home that can be made to decrease the toxic burden on the family.

 Clean up your cleaning products: Hidden ingredients, which are not required to be listed on cleaning products, can cause everything from asthma to reproductive problems.
 Eco-friendly products or good old-fashioned cleaning remedies are just as effective as the popular chemical options.
 See references list below for ‘green’ cleaning ideas for just about every household cleaning requirement.